Explosion-Scratch/whisper-mac/docs/ACTIONS.md

 2. Adding it to the actions configuration through the Settings UI
 3. The action will automatically be available for use

+### Action Ordering

+Actions can be reordered in the Settings UI using the up/down arrow buttons:

+- **Priority**: Actions are processed in order, so higher-priority actions should have lower order numbers
+- **UI Controls**: Use the ↑ and ↓ buttons in the Actions settings to reorder
+- **Automatic Numbering**: When actions are moved, their order numbers are automatically updated

 ### Segment Management Actions

 The system supports advanced segment manipulation actions that can be triggered by voice: